 Training is one of the tools to equip people with necessary skills.
 FIU-IND has made proactive efforts to regularly upgrade the skills of its employees by providing them opportunities for training on AML/CFT and related economic issues.
-During the year, FIU-IND officials attended training in different areas (Table 15) including emerging payment system, revised FATF Standards, data integration, FICN, corporate frauds, financial sector supervision and AML policy development.
+During the year, FIU-IND officials attended training in different areas (Table 13) including insurance frauds, data analytics, intelligence tradecraft, capital market frauds, cyber-crimes, etc.

-Table 15 : Capacity Building Workshops attended by Officers from FIU-IND
+Table 13: Capacity Building Workshops attended by Officers from FIU-IND